 Choosing Between Floating and Fixed Interest Rate?

 A borrower must go for a variable interest loan if they believe that the reference rate will either stay constant or reduce over time.
-In such a scenario, the interest on the loan will either stay same or reduce.
+In such a scenario, the interest on the loan will either stay the same or reduce.

 Choosing between the floating and the fixed interest rate is an important financial decision.
 A borrower must exercise due diligence when making this decision as it has the potential to impact their financial goals.